Radiotherapy for cervical cancer

 Brachytherapy if you have not had a hysterectomy

-If you have not had a hysterectomy, you will have intrauterine brachytherapy.
+If you have not had a hysterectomy, you will have intrauterine brachytherapy (radiotherapy given into the womb).
 You have a general anaesthetic or a spinal anaesthetic first.
 Your doctor will explain this to you.

 Your doctor inserts applicators into your vagina.
-They pass them up through your cervix into your womb.
+They pass them up through the cervix into the womb.
 They may also place applicators alongside the cervix.

-The doctor may place padding inside your vagina.
+The doctor may place padding inside the vagina.
 This is to help protect your back passage (rectum) and prevent the applicators moving.
-You will also have a catheter put into your bladder to drain off urine.
+You also have a catheter put into your bladder to drain urine.

 The applicators can be uncomfortable, so you may need to take painkillers while they are in.

 This is the most common way of giving brachytherapy to the cervix.
-You have each treatment over a few minutes.
-You will have several treatments.
+You have several treatments.
+Each treatment is given over about 10 to 15 minutes.
 How high-dose-rate treatments are given varies from hospital to hospital.
-Usually, each treatment takes about 10 to 15 minutes.

-If you have your treatment as an outpatient, you go to the hospital three or four times over several days or a week.
+If you have your treatment as an outpatient, you go to the hospital 3 or 4 times over several days or a week.
 A nurse will remove the applicators before you go home.

-If you have this treatment, you will usually be in hospital for 12 to 24 hours.
-But sometimes it may be given over a few days.
+If you have this treatment, you usually stay in hospital for 12 to 24 hours.
+But sometimes it is given over a few days.
 Your doctor, nurse or radiographer will tell you more about low-dose-rate treatment.

-You may develop side effects over the course of your treatment.
-We have more information about possible side effects of pelvic radiotherapy.
+You may develop side effects during your treatment.
+We have more information about possible pelvic radiotherapy side effects.
 These usually improve over a few weeks or months after treatment finishes.
 Your doctor, nurse or radiographer will discuss this with you, so you know what to expect.
-Tell them about any side effects you have during or after treatment.
+Tell them about any side affects you have during or after treatment.
 There are often things that can help.

-The side effects of radiotherapy are made worse by smoking.
+Smoking makes the side effects of radiotherapy worse.
 If you smoke, stopping smoking will help.
 If you want help or advice on how to give up, talk to your clinical oncologist, GP or a specialist nurse.
-Organisations such as QUIT can also offer advice and support.
+The NHS has information and support to help you give up smoking.